mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## MLS Ciphersuites

-A cipher suite value defines a combinaison of a protocol version and of the set of cryptographic algorithms used for this version MLS.
+A ciphersuite is a combination of a protocol version and the set of cryptographic algorithms that should be used.

 Cipher suite names follow the naming convention: